Daniel Ritzenthaler

 It means we’re being vague.
 It means we’re unable to measure progress.
 It means we should expect low quality output.

-Jumping to solutions™ is the quickest way to get in trouble.
+It's the quickest way to get in trouble.

 A good objective should be agnostic to a solution.
 It should give a strong feedback loop without dictating a path.
 It can absorb more variation of planning and better adapt to new information.

-So write a good objective and get to work.
+Write a good objective and get to work.

-The problem with problems
+The Problem with Problems

 Don’t talk about problems (or solutions).
 Instead, talk about progress.
 Only then can we be precise without dictating implementation details.